pclambert/website/content/home/software.md

 +++

 I have developed a number of Stata commands.
-For some of these I will add some examples.
-The software I have written is
+I have added some examples of using this code and intend to add to these over time.

 - [**stpm2**]({{< ref "software/stpm2.md" >}}) - flexible parametric survival models
 - **rcsgen** - generate restricted cubic splines